 As with any business, the best franchisees are those trained.
 Offering new franchisees training provides many benefits, including increased success rates and a greater awareness of the brand’s goals.

-Look at the competition for the product or service you wish to sell in your particular industry.
+Look at the competition for the product or service you wish to sell in your industry.
 If it is low and few other companies offer it, this may be an opportunity worth pursuing.
 Your odds of success are greater than if there were many competitors.

 Such businesses that give multiple recurring revenue streams can be a good sign that there’s more money for franchisees to make.